 Arapahoe County Colorado assistance programs.

-Those who need help can turn to Arapahoe County Human Resources Department at 303-676-1170 and other programs for aid.
+One leading organization for those who need help is people can turn to Arapahoe County Human Resources Department at 303-676-1170.
+They can also get referrals from that organization on other programs for aid.
 Find information on all of the services and resources that are offered to help Arapahoe County families and individuals get assistance.

 A number of non-profits, charities, and government programs offer financial help for a variety of housing services, including: rental assistance, security and utility deposits, utility payments, moving costs, and housing search and replacement costs.
 Some of the agencies to call include.